Rami-Sabbagh/MoDev/Engine/GlobalVariables.md

 Whether post process is enabled in the advanced video settings page or not.

 ## _CHROMATICENABLED: **Boolean**
+Whether chromatic aberration is enabled in the advanced video settings page or not.

 ## _OCCLUSION: **Boolean**
 Whether ambient occlusion is enabled in the advanced video settings page or not.